github/docs/content/codespaces/prebuilding-your-codespaces/configuring-prebuilds.md

 Any branch created from a prebuild-enabled base branch will typically also get assigned a prebuild during codespace creation.
 This is true if the dev container on the branch is the same as on the base branch.
 This is because the majority of the prebuild configuration for branches with the same dev container configuration are identical, so developers can benefit from faster codespace creation times on those branches also.
 For more information, see "[Introduction to dev containers](/codespaces/setting-up-your-project-for-codespaces/introduction-to-dev-containers)."

-Typically, when you configure prebuilds for a branch, prebuilds will be available for {% data variables.product.prodname_codespaces %} machine types for that branch.
+Typically, when you configure prebuilds for a branch, prebuilds will be available for {% data variables.product.prodname_github_codespaces %} machine types for that branch.
 However, if your repository is greater than 32 GB, prebuilds won't be available for 2-core and 4-core machine types, since the storage these provide is limited to 32 GB.

 {% data reusables.codespaces.prebuilds-not-available %}